Pisces (James Arthur album)

 Pisces (stylised in all caps) is the sixth studio album by English singer-songwriter James Arthur, released on 25 April 2025 through Columbia Records.
 It serves as the follow-up to his fifth studio album, Bitter Sweet Love (2024), and was preceded by the four singles "ADHD", "Celebrate", "Embers", "Karaoke", and "Cruel".
 Production was handled by Steven Solomon, aside from the track "Water", which was produced by TMS.

 In its first week, the album debuted at number three on the UK Albums Chart, marking his sixth top three album in the country.
-He also embarked on The Pisces World Tour, which began in May 2025 and will conclude in February 2026.
+He also embarked on The Pisces World Tour, which began in May 2025 and concluded in February 2026.

 Background

 Pisces was initially slated for a 21 March release, though was pushed back due to the visual album not being completely finished.
 He titled the album after his astrological sign, feeling very connected to it with the qualities of being "caught between reality and fantasy".

 Arthur shared that Pisces was his most personal project to date, and aimed to distinguish it from his previous works.
 He explained of the album's sonic approach: "I wanted this album to have a different feel from anything I've done before.
 People expect big, emotional ballads with raspy vocals, but I like to think I've got a few strings to my bow.
 It was as simple as wanting to approach the songs and my vocal delivery in a more gentle way and create dreamy sounds".